-The dean or a named designee verifies that the proposal represents the best interests of the college.
+The dean, or designee, verifies that the proposal represents the best interests of the college.

-The dean or a named designee verifies the proposal is of the highest quality and reflects credit on the college and its faculty.
+The dean, or designee, verifies the proposal reflects credit on the college and its faculty.

-The dean or a named designee verifies that he/she approves of all requests for released time, equipment purchases, information technology support, funds for clerical assistance, use of facilities, and expenditures for travel and other uses of University resources such as proposed cost sharing.
+The dean, or designee, verifies that they approve of all requests for released time, equipment purchases, information technology support, funds for clerical assistance, use of facilities, and expenditures for travel, and other uses of university resources, such as proposed cost sharing.

-The dean or a named designee verifies that any request(s) for additional staff lines has his/her full approval.
+The dean, or designee, verifies that any requests for additional staff lines has their full approval.

-RESPONSIBILITIES OF THE OFFICE OF SPONSORED PROGRAMS (OSP)
+RESPONSIBILITIES OF THE OFFICE OF RESEARCH AND SPONSORED PROGRAMS

-OSP may return the proposal if there are any questions regarding the quality of the proposal and/or with factual accuracy.
+ORSP may return the proposal if there are any questions regarding the quality of the proposal or with factual accuracy.

-Upon approval by the required parties, the proposal is submitted for consideration to the potential sponsor.
+Upon approval by the required parties, ORSP submits the proposal for consideration to the potential sponsor.

-Requests for approval of proposals and applications for contracts and grants of an academic nature must be made by utilizing the University’s proposal management system (system).
-The system will route electronically the proposals to be approved to all appropriate parties which include the following (not in order):
+Requests for approval of proposals and applications for contracts and grants of an academic nature must be made by utilizing the university’s proposal management system.
+The system will simultaneously route the proposals electronically to be approved by specific parties for approval and other for notification purposes only, which include the following (not in any order):

 dean of the academic college;